9 Ways To Heal Your Cracked Heels And DIY Heel Balm Recipe

 Cracked heels can result from any number of reasons.
-Shoes that don’t fit quite right, microbial infection of calluses, standing too long on hard floors, wearing the wrong types of shoes, or even a nutrient deficiency are all possible culprits.
+Shoes that don’t fit quite right, microbial infection of calluses, standing too long on hard floors, or even a nutrient deficiency, are all possible culprits.
 No matter the cause, these fissures in the epidermis are often both unsightly and painful to bear.

 Try some of the remedies on this list to heal and soothe cracked heels the natural way.